DennisMitchell/sesos/README.md

 ## Sesos assembly

 The typable way of writing Sesos programs is SASM (**s**esos **as**se**m**bly).
 Each non-empty line of SASM must contain an assembler directive or an instruction.
+Every line can contain multiple commands, which must be separated by `,`.
 Additionally, inline comments can be used by prefixing them with a `;`.

-The token(s) of each line may be indented, followed and separated by any combination of tabulators and spaces.
+The tokens of each command &ndash; and the commands themselves &ndash; may be indented, followed and separated by any combination of tabulators and spaces.
 The lines themselves may be separated by any combination of linefeeds, carriage returns, vertical tabs and formfeeds.

 ### Assembler directives